The Amazing Race 2: Format

-Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.
+Most teams that arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 The overview of Pahrump, Nevada, from Pahrump Valley was the starting line of The Amazing Race 2.

 The second season of The Amazing Race traveled 52,000 miles, spanning five continents and eight countries.
-Casting for the second season began during the summer of 2001 before the first season premiered.
+Casting for the second season began during the summer of 2001, before the first season premiered.
 Casting finals were taking place in Los Angeles in September during the September 11 attacks.
 Location scouting took place during September 2001, but was paused for a month and a half following the September 11 attacks.
 Legs in Europe were excluded this season due to fears about subsequent attacks, and connecting flights through countries including India, Israel, and Nigeria were prohibited.
 Producers had also planned a leg in Argentina during pre-production, but cancelled it due to Argentina's political instability after its economy failed.
-Filming ultimately lasted 28 days between January 7, 2002, and February 3, 2002.
+Filming originally scheduled for fall 2001, was postponed to between January 7, 2002, and February 3, 2002 due to the September 11 attacks.
 Teams raced through eight countries, six of which were new to the series: Brazil, South Africa, Namibia, Hong Kong, Australia, and New Zealand.

 The edition marked the debut of several show traditions.
 The color scheme for all route markers and flags was changed to yellow and red after the previous season's yellow and white.
 In addition, host Phil Keoghan and a local greeter welcomed all teams arriving at the Pit Stops at the end of each leg.
 Previously, Keoghan had appeared only to greet the last-place teams.
 Teams were also required to read their clues out loud on camera; this was optional for teams in the previous season.